BroadbentT/BASE64-AES/README.md

 __The Electronic Codebook (ECB) mode__ is a confidentiality mode that features, for a given key, the assignment of a fixed ciphertext block to each plaintext block, analogous to the assignment of code words in a codebook.

 ### PBKDF2
-In cryptography, __Password-Based Key Derivation Function (PBKDF1 and PBKDF2)__ are key derivation functions with a sliding computational cost, used to reduce vulnerabilities to brute force attacks.
+__Password-Based Key Derivation Function (PBKDF1 and PBKDF2)__ are key derivation functions with a sliding computational cost, used to reduce vulnerabilities to brute force attacks.
 PBKDF2 is part of RSA Laboratories' Public-Key Cryptography Standards (PKCS) series, specifically PKCS #5 v2.0, also published as Internet Engineering Task Force's RFC 2898.
 It supersedes PBKDF1, which could only produce derived keys up to 160 bits long.
 RFC 8018 (PKCS #5 v2.1), published in 2017, recommends PBKDF2 for password hashing.

-## CONSOLE DISPLAY
+### CONSOLE DISPLAY
 ![Screenshot](picture1.png)

-Modes available include:-
+Approved confidentiality modes include:-

 > CFB: Cipher feedback is an IV-based encryption scheme, the mode is secure as a probabilistic encryption scheme, achieving indistinguishability from random bits, assuming a random IV.
 > However, confidentiality is not achieved if the IV is predictable, nor if it is made by a nonce enciphered under the same key used by the scheme, as the standard incorrectly suggests to do.